 Report your symptoms to FDA

-The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to report your symptoms.
+The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to easily report your symptoms.
+You just need to have the product information.

 Go to this link and click on Consumer/Patient.
-There are a few pages but it’s easy to complete.
+It’s easy to complete.
+You can also call them at 1-800-FDA-1088.

 Allergic to palm oil